lieb/postdove/doc/system_configuration.md

 (127.0.0.1) which has no firewall rules.
 I have added the *sieve* port here because I will be configuring its support in `dovecot`.

-### Filesystem Configuration
+## Filesystem Configuration
-The first filesystem setup is done on `suntan` before we attempt anything via NFS.
+We have two choices for storing user's mail.
+The first is using NFS.
-The first thing to create is the base directory for IMAP accounts.
+With this choice, the mail store can be anywhere reachable by NFS.

->`NOTE:` We will only show the configuration results here.
+Before we export a filesystem to our mail server, we have to create it.
-Consult the system administration documents for the details.
+Allocating disk space and formatting it into a filesystem and then mounting it on `/srv/dovecot` is an exercise left to the reader.

-This is what the filesystem layout on `suntan` looks like:
+This is the key part of `suntan`'s local filesystem that we will be working with.

 ```bash
 [root@suntan ~]# cat /etc/fstab
 ...